Townforge is a blockchain based game where you create buildings which will provide you with income.

 - meat falls in the middle

-When consuming food, the game uses the most perishable food type first: vegetables, then meat, then grain.
+When consuming food, the game uses the most perishable food type first: fish, then vegetables, then meat, then grain.

 Similarly, buildings need heating.
 Heating is obtained by consuming burnable material, currently only wood.
 The amount of heating a building needs per surface depends on the current temperature, which fluctuates along seasonal variations and with altitude.